mhwlng/msfs-server/README.md

 The web server URL and any error messages can be found in log.txt

+**This project requires an MQTT broker:**

-All collected data is also sent to an MQTT broker.
+All collected data from MSFS is also sent to an MQTT broker.

 The MQTT connection Settings are located in appsettings.json.

 **Note that the MQTT data is not sent, until a connection is made with the web server first.**